-As a child, I saw world peace as an ultimate goal.
-It never even occurred to me that it was a lofty goal.
+As a child, I saw world peace as an ultimate goal and it never even occurred to me that it was a lofty goal.

-I thought, “Well, peace makes perfect sense for everyone, so it just cannot be that hard to make happen, right?”
-As I grew older, I went along with this theory for a little while, but I quickly became too concerned with my own lack of peace to involve myself too much in the world.
+I thought, “Peace makes perfect sense for everyone, so it cannot be that hard to make happen, right?”
+As I grew older, I went along with this theory for a while.
+But I quickly became too concerned with my own lack of peace to involve myself too much in the world.

-Then, I questioned the ability to experience inner peace when outer peace was just never gonna happen!
+I questioned the ability to experience inner peace when outer peace was never going to happen.

 - Sees the truth